Frequently Asked Questions

 There is no application fee for this program.

 All courses in the program are offered on the Canvas Learning Management System.
-Courses vary in specific requirements but typically involve 3 hours of information delivery each week (videos, lectures, readings etc.) and the expectation that students will devote an additional 4-6 hours per week (per course) to preparing assignments (discussion board posts, reflection papers, research papers, projects etc.) and studying for online exams/quizzes.
-Each class will have two required, three-hour synchronous sessions per semester.
+Courses vary in specific requirements but typically involve three hours of information delivery each week (videos, lectures, readings etc.) and the expectation that students will devote an additional 4-6 hours per week (per course) to preparing assignments (discussion board posts, reflection papers, research papers, projects etc.) and studying for online exams/quizzes.
+Each class will have one required, three-hour synchronous session per semester, along with three, one-hour optional synchronous sessions per course.
+These will be offered on a weeknight evening.

-Students are expected to attend both synchronous sessions offered for every course.
+Students are expected to attend the on-campus synchronous session offered for every course.
 Synchronous sessions are offered on Saturdays and the dates for these sessions are set at the beginning of the course.
-Typically, students will participate in 2 to 4 half-day synchronous sessions per semester.
-Sessions are typically held on campus but have been offered online in response to pandemic restrictions.
-Students should be prepared to participate in either modality.
+Each Saturday session is three hours.

 There are no requirements for completing the program in a specific timeframe.
 However, courses are offered in a sequence and students who do not commit to a standard full or half-time course sequence may be delayed in their quest to complete all required courses.
 Completion times may also vary based on Fall or Spring start.